dbartholomae/lambda-middleware/README.md

 ## Middlewares

-The following middlewares are currently available in this monorepo:

 * [@lambda-middleware/class-validator](/packages/class-validator): A validation middleware for AWS http lambda functions based on class-validator.
 * [@lambda-middleware/compose](/packages/compose): A compose function for functional lambda middleware.